marco-amorim/residency/README.md

 - Used Portal from **`react-dom`** to create the Modal component
 - Used **`react-leaflet`** for Map in HeatMap component
 - Used **`react-leaflet-heatmap-layer`** for heat overlay in HeatMap component
-- You can check all the libraries I used with their versions in [here](https://github.com/marco-amorim/desafio-react/network/dependencies)
+- You can check all the libraries I've used with their versions in [here](https://github.com/marco-amorim/desafio-react/network/dependencies)

 ### Components